Typhoon Songda (2016): Meteorological history

-Shortly after the JTWC upgraded the system to a tropical depression early on October 8, the JMA upgraded it to a tropical storm and named it Songda (sông Đà, meaning “Dark Brown River”) at noon, about 500 km south of Minamitorishima.
+Shortly after the JTWC upgraded the system to a tropical depression early on October 8, the JMA upgraded it to a tropical storm and named it Songda at noon, about 500 km south of Minamitorishima.
 It was also upgraded to a tropical storm by the JTWC several hours later.
 The JMA upgraded Songda to a severe tropical storm late on October 9, when it was moving along the southwest periphery of the deep-layered subtropical ridge positioned to the northeast.
 Later, both of the JMA and JTWC reported that Songda had developed into a typhoon at 00:00 UTC on October 10.
 Turning northward, the typhoon rapidly intensified and formed a well-defined eye embedded in deep central convection, due to near radial outflow being limited on the southern portion, with a very strong poleward tap into the Westerlies, very low vertical wind shear, and sea surface temperature of 28 °C. However, the eye became cloud-filled and ragged early on the next day, when Songda began to accelerate northeastward along the poleward side of the subtropical ridge.